designesse/getting-and-cleaning-data-course-project/README.md

 ### Getting and Cleaning Data (getdata-035)

 This repository contains the file completed according to the Getting Cleaning Data (get-data-035) Course project.
-It contains :
+It contains:

 - run_analysis.R : the main script manipulating data as specified by the course project instructions